 4. Eat healthy

 Eating healthy goes hand in hand with staying active.
 This was one of the areas where I fell short for years.
 I didn’t take my diet into consideration.
 Eating a well-balanced diet filled with fruits, vegetables and grains is essential.
 Try to avoid adding table salt to your foods as salt is one of the major triggers for raising your blood pressure.
 When cooking, stick to salt-free seasonings instead and natural herbs that can add flavor to your dishes instead.
-A well-balanced diet with limited alcohol intake can make a major difference when living with high blood pressure.
+A well-balanced diet with limited alcohol intake can make a major difference when living with hypertension.

 5. Keep a log of your blood pressures